bitwalker/distillery/docs/guides/deploying_to_digital_ocean.md

 Prerequisites:

-- make sure you have completed the docker deployment guide
+- Make sure you have completed the guide related to building a docker image (you'll need the image and the docker-compose.yml file)
-- you know how to create a 'one-click app' droplet
+- You know how to create a 'one-click app' droplet
-- you know how to ssh in a Digital Ocean droplet
+- You know how to ssh in a Digital Ocean droplet
-- you have published your image to Docker Hub
+- You have published your image to Docker Hub

 Start by creating a new droplet.
 Click on the 'one-click apps' and choose Docker.
 It will create a droplet for you with docker already installed